fintopo/applyStyles/README.md

 applyStyles
 ===========

-jQuery plug-in to apply class and style in DOM
+jQuery plug-in to apply class and style in DOM.

+Import a local class of css.

 Sample
 ======